-What if I have a score lower than 700?
+What if my credit score is lower than 700?

 You can still get a car loan with a score lower than 700.
-In fact, more than 20% of car buyers have scores under 600, and about 3% score under 500, according to data from Experian.
+In fact, almost 16% of car buyers have scores under 600, according to data from Experian.

 That said, you will certainly need to jump through more hoops.

-Your lender will likely grill you about the negative marks on your credit report.
+Your auto loan lender will likely grill you about the negative marks on your credit report.